mdominick300/JavaSciptHW/README.md

 # Generate Password

-Page will generate a password based on inputs user adds during use.
+Page will generate a password based on inputs user selects.

 # Code
 -HTML